MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 disable_comments: false
 ---

 **2023** was the year of *exploration*, *testing* and *proof-of-concepts* or deployment of smaller LLM-powered workflows/use cases for many organizations.
 Whilst 2024 will likely be the year where we will see even more production systems leveraging LLMs.
-Compared to a traditional ML system where data (examples, labels), model and weights are artifacts.
-Prompts used for driving a certain behavior of an assistant or agent are one of the **main** artifacts.
+Compared to a traditional ML system where data (examples, labels), model and weights are artifacts, prompts are the **main** artifacts.
+Prompts and prompt engineering are used for driving a certain behavior of an assistant or agent.

 Therefore many of the large players as well as academia have provided guides on how to prompt LLMs efficiently:
 1. :computer: [OpenAI Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)